 h) Minimum weight: Is the real minimum weight of the empty car (without persons or luggage aboard) fully equipped and ready for delivery to the purchaser.
-It shall consequently include a spare-wheel equipped with a tyre similar to those mounted on at least two of the four wheels, and all the accessories normally mounted on the least expensive model of the series concerned, except for the normally supplied repair kit (Jack, tool-kit).
+It shall consequently include a spare-wheel (See Art 255 i), and all the accessories normally mounted on the least expensive model of the series concerned, except for the normally supplied repair kit (jack, tool-kit).
 All liquid tanks (of lubrication, cooling system, braking, heating system, if need be), except for the fuel tank, must be full.